cap-js/sdm/README.md

 extend my.Incidents with { attachments: Composition of many Attachments }
 ```

-**Onboard a repository in SAP Document Management Integration Option and configure repository Id under cds.requires in package.json**
+**Create a SAP Document Management Service instance and key.
+Using the contents from key onboard a repository and configure the onboarded repositoryId under cds.requires in package.json**

 ```
 "attachments-sdm": {